Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Estimation of UBSR.

 The second inequality is the Holder's inequality.
 The first equality follows because $Z_i$'s are independent, while the second equality follows because $Z_i$'s are identical.
 The last inequality follows from the variance assumption of the lemma and we conclude the proof of the first claim of the lemma.
-The second claim follows by first squaring both sides before taking the expectation in the above proof, and then applying completely parallel arguments as above. \end{proof}
+The second claim follows by first squaring both sides before taking the expectation in the above proof, and then applying completely parallel arguments as above. \end{myproof} In comparison to \cite{JMLR-LAP-SPB}, where an MAE bound of order \order{1/\sqrt{m}} was obtained under the assumption of convexity and Lipschitz continuity on $l$, \Cref{lemma:ubsr-saa-bounds} covers possibly non-Lipschitz, non-smooth and non-convex loss functions, with an MAE bound of the same order and an MSE bound of order \order{1/m}.